atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 #### Thresholds

-Thresholds are limited to a height of ½\" and can be beveled, rounded, or vertical.
+Thresholds are limited to a height of ½&Prime; and can be beveled, rounded, or vertical.
 No width is specified for the threshold.

-![Curb at transfer shower compartment that is vertical and ½" max. high.
+![Curb at transfer shower compartment that is vertical and ½" maximum high.
 ]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/29.jpg){: .img-large}

 <div class="text-italic text-center padding-left-3 padding-right-3">
-Note: A threshold 2" high max. is permitted in alterations where providing a ½" threshold would disturb the structural reinforcement of the floor slab.
+Note: A threshold 2&Prime; high maximum is permitted in alterations where providing a ½" threshold would disturb the structural reinforcement of the floor slab.
 </div>